dybbuk555/flowers_shopping/README.md

 - You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+- Replace the `.env.example` with `.env.local` and provide the appropraite values.

 - Visit [AWS Amplify console](https://console.aws.amazon.com/amplify/) to set up Amplify to connect with your version.

+- Set up your AWS DynamoDb models using the structure found in `src/models` folder.

 ## Addition

+Shoot me an email with your questions or create a discusstion.
 I am working towards breaking down components and deploying to npm for installation.
 Check back later for instructions to install resources.